CarloCattano/webserv/README.md

 - [X] track all read/recv/write/send returns for errors
 - [X] Upload some file to the server and get it back.

-* Joseph:
-- [ ] Setup multiple servers with different hostnames (use something like: curl --resolve example.com:80:127.0.0.1 http://example.com/)

-- [ ] Setup routes in a server to different directories.
-- [ ] Setup a default file to search for if you ask for a directory
-- [ ] Setup a list of methods accepted for a certain route (e.g., try to delete something with and without permission).
-- [ ] redirected URL.
-- [ ] The CGI should be run in the correct directory for relative path file access.

-* Barra:
-- [ ] File Upload
-    - [ ] Bug with uploaded/downloaded images
-- [ ] Timeout for connections - timer
-- [ ] Check if there is no hanging connection.

-<<<<<<< HEAD
-# bugs
-- excess found with some requests with ```curl localhost:4222/index.html -v```
 =======
 - [j] Setup multiple servers with different hostnames (use something like: curl --resolve example.com:80:127.0.0.1 http://example.com/)